timm/tested/docs/onFishing.md

 This section is about "stakeholder testing", which we might also call "fishing", which is the process of prioritizing many things, without knowing too much about each thing.

+We can do this for ethical reasons (to address the issues raised above) or we can do improve standard acceptance testing.
+Whatever the goal, much of the machinery is the same.

 <img src="https://www.fg-a.com/fishing/ice-fishing-polar.jpg"
      align=right width=300>

 Consider a polar bear, going fishing, by bashing holes in the ice[^bear]
-- above the ice, she can see for miles
+- Above the ice, she can see for miles
-  - where the other bears are fishing
+  - Where the other bears are fishing
-  - where the ice is cracking (due to patches of heat)
+  - Where the ice is cracking (due to patches of heat)
-  - where there are the islands poking through the ice
+  - Where there are the islands poking through the ice
-  - where are the holes from yesterday,
+  - Where are the holes from yesterday,
   - etc
-- but below the ice
+- But below the ice
-  - she has zero disability below the ice
+  - She has zero disability through the ice
+  - She can only check for fish in the tiny areas within her ice holes.
-- problem: she only has the strength and the time to bash a few holes in the ice per day
+- Problem: she only has the strength and the time to bash a few holes in the ice per day
-  - so she must bash  a few holes, learning what she can along the way, trying to to make her next guess (about where to bash) better.
+  - So she must bash  a few holes, learning what she can along the way, trying to to make her next guess (about where to bash) better.